Odd Couple (1979 film): Plot

-The film is set in the Manchu era.
+The film is set during the reign of the Qing dynasty.
 Two aging martial artists get together once a year for a timed duel.
 One is master of the short sword, King of Sabres (Sammo Hung), and the other is King of Spears (Lau Kar-wing).
 Every year the fight ends in a draw, and as the masters are getting old, they decide the best course of action is to each take on a student to determine who is the better teacher.
 They agree to meet up again 10 years later, with their students and let the next generation carry on the duel.

 A previously upright martial artist known as Old Yellow Dog (Bryan Leung) kidnaps the students (also played by Lau and Hung) before their duel can begin.
 It transpires in a flashback that the master was defeated in separate battles with the King of Sabres and the King of Spears, and was forced to retire from fighting.
 Now, after years of training in the long bladed staff and with a new name, Laughing Bandit, he wants to lure the old masters out to exact his revenge.

 The old masters arrive, first taking on the Laughing Bandit's four disciples and killing them.
 However, this was a ploy to tire them out, and individually they are unable to defeat Laughing Bandit and his new techniques.
 The evil master suggests the old men both attack at once, but because of their pride and belief in their own superiority, they refuse.
 The students are released, while each master is fighting, and are instructed to escape.
 After some protestation they do, and the old masters are killed.

 Fuelled by revenge, the students agree to join forces to defeat the evil master.
 Hung's character (the new King of Spears) comes up with a plan us to use magnets that can pull the Laughing Bandit's weapon from him.
 After luring him out into the open, they fight him unarmed, choosing to mimic their weapon styles with empty hands, but with the magnet they are able to disrupt his attacks, and after a gruelling fight they triumph.
 They kill the evil master.

 After burying their masters, they decide to honour their memory by fulfilling their request to duel.
 However, as with their masters before them, the fight ends in a draw.
 Instead, they decide to resolve who is the greatest by playing a game, rather than fighting.
 Each must try to place his weapon into their masters burial mound, whilst simultaneously stopping their opponent from doing so.
 After another long competition, the film ends with the pair laughing at the absurdity of the rivalry and realising that as friends they will never be able to determine who is the best.